Donate now

 Monthly Special Offerings

-April (received on Easter): One Great Hour of Sharing.
+April: One Great Hour of Sharing.
 This is one of four special offerings of the United Church of Christ.
-It supports the disaster, refugee, and development ministries of the United Church of Christ within Wider Church Ministries.
+It supports the disaster, refugee, and development ministries of the United Church of Christ.

-May: MN Interfaith Power and Light.
-MN-IPL works in partnership with faith communities to build transformative power and bring the lights of people’s unique gifts to addressing the climate crisis.
+May: Minnesota Interfaith Power & Light.
+Interfaith Power & Light works in partnership with faith communities to address the climate crisis by building transformative power and identifying the lights of people’s unique gifts.

 June: Strengthen the Church.
 This is one of four special offerings of the United Church of Christ.
 The funds raised support leadership development, new churches, youth ministry, and innovation in existing congregations.

-August: Marcy School Weekend Meals (through Everymeal) This organization provides weekend meals to elementary-aged students experiencing food insecurity.
-Your dollars go to the Everymeal organization, but First Church works directly with nearby Marcy School to pack the meals.
+August: Every Meal.
+This organization provides weekend meals to elementary-aged students experiencing food insecurity.
+Your dollars go to the Every Meal organization, but First Church works directly with nearby Marcy School to pack and deliver the meals.

 September: Eastside Meals on Wheels.
-Serves nutritious meals to seniors 60 years of age or older who cannot prepare their own adequate meals, and allows individuals to remain in their own homes longer, without the trauma and significant cost of nursing home care.
+Meals on Wheels provides hot nutritious meals to seniors and folks with disabilities who cannot prepare their own adequate meals.
+They allows individuals to remain in their own homes longer, without the trauma and significant cost of nursing home care.

 October: Neighbors in Need.
 This is one of four special offerings of the United Church of Christ.
 It supports ministries of justice and compassion in the United States.

-December: The December offering is split between two organizations: UCC Christmas Fund, one of four UCC Special Offerings provides emergency grants, supplementation of annuities and health premiums, and Christmas “Thank You” gift checks each December to lower-income retirees.
+December: The December offering is split between two organizations.
+The Christmas Fund, one of four UCC Special Offerings, provides emergency grants, supplementation of annuities and health premiums, and Christmas “Thank You” gift checks each December to lower-income retirees.
 Friends of San Lucas supports development in San Lucas Tolimán, Guatemala through programs that impact the lives of more than 25,000 people each year.